How “Wanting to Be Liked" Gets You Rejected

 In individual therapy, people report on events, leaving much room for distortion.
 For example, a person may report feeling victimized, but never realize his or her role in fostering that outcome.
 Furthermore, when working one-on-one, therapists may wonder if they are getting an accurate version of events in someone’s life.
 When an event is reported, there is always the chance for exaggeration or misinterpretation.

 In group therapy, therapists get a live demonstration of interpersonal behavior.
-Group re-creates a social environment, which gives your therapist the opportunity to see all your bad relationship habits in action.
+Group re-creates a social environment, which provides your therapist with the opportunity to see all your bad relationship habits in action.

 The golden rule of group therapy is “What happens in group, happens in life.”
-In group, negative tendencies that prevent you from having healthy relationships will come to light so that your therapist can then intervene and steer you toward better ways of relating.
+In group, negative tendencies that prevent you from having healthy relationships will come to light.
+Then your therapist can then intervene and steer you toward better ways of relating.
 The thought of joining a therapy group may make you anxious, but when it comes to breaking the approval-seeking habit, it's the express lane to better relationships.
 (See "How to Make Love Last.")

-For more on groups or clinical workshops, visit www.seangrover.com
+For more on groups or clinical workshops, visit my website.